-- (B) For an employee of a school or child care facility, means lacking evidence of immunity to the disease. - (2) To protect the public health, an individual who attends or works at a school or child care facility, or who works at a health care facility or food service facility may not attend or work at a school or facility while in a communicable stage of a restrictable disease, unless otherwise authorized to do so under these rules. - (3) A school administrator shall exclude a susceptible child who attends a school or children's facility or a susceptible employee of a school or children's facility if the administrator has reason to suspect that the child or employee has been exposed to measles, mumps, rubella, diphtheria, pertussis, hepatitis A, or hepatitis B, unless the local health officer determines, in accordance with section (6) of this rule, that exclusion is not necessary to protect the public's health. - (4) Until March 12, 2022, a school administrator shall exclude a susceptible child who attends a school or children's facility or a susceptible employee of a school or children's facility if the administrator has reason to suspect that the child or employee has been exposed to COVID-19, unless the local health officer determines, in accordance with section (6) of this rule, that exclusion is not necessary to protect the public's health. - (5) A school administrator may request that the local health officer determine whether an exclusion under section (3) or section (4) of this rule is necessary. - (6) If a local health officer receives a request from a school administrator to determine whether an exclusion is appropriate under this rule, the local health officer, in consultation as needed with the Authority, may consider the following non-exclusive factors in making the determination: - (a) The severity of the disease; - (b) The means of transmission of the disease; - (c) The intensity of the child's or employee's exposure; and - (d) The exposed child's or employee's susceptibility to the disease, including having initiated a vaccination series for the disease. - (7) The length of exclusion under this rule for illness or exposure must be consistent with current Oregon Health Authority guidance related to isolation or quarantine, as applicable.
-Guidance may be found at www.healthoregon.org/iguides. - (8) A susceptible child may be excluded under this rule notwithstanding any claim of exemption under ORS 433.267(1). - (9) The infection control committee at each health care facility shall adopt policies to restrict employees with restrictable diseases from work in accordance with recognized principles of infection control. - (10) Nothing in these rules prohibits: - (a) A school or children's facility from adopting more stringent exclusion standards under ORS 433.284. - (b) A health care facility or food service facility from adopting additional or more stringent rules for exclusion of employees.
+- (2) To protect the public health, an individual who attends or works at a school or child care facility, or who works at a health care facility or food service facility may not attend or work at a school or facility while in a communicable stage of a restrictable disease, unless otherwise authorized to do so under these rules. - (3) A school administrator shall exclude a susceptible child who attends a school or children's facility or a susceptible employee of a school or children's facility if the administrator has reason to suspect that the child or employee has been exposed to measles, mumps, rubella, diphtheria, pertussis, hepatitis A, or hepatitis B, unless the local health officer determines, in accordance with section (6) of this rule, that exclusion is not necessary to protect the public's health. - (4) A school administrator may request that the local health officer determine whether an exclusion under section (3) of this rule is necessary. - (5) If a local health officer receives a request from a school administrator to determine whether an exclusion is appropriate under this rule, the local health officer, in consultation as needed with the Authority, may consider the following non-exclusive factors in making the determination: - (a) The severity of the disease; - (b) The means of transmission of the disease; - (c) The intensity of the child's or employee's exposure; and - (d) The exposed child's or employee's susceptibility to the disease, including having initiated a vaccination series for the disease. - (6) The length of exclusion under this rule for illness or exposure must be consistent with current Oregon Health Authority guidance related to isolation or quarantine, as applicable.
+Guidance may be found at www.healthoregon.org/iguides. - (7) A susceptible child may be excluded under this rule notwithstanding any claim of exemption under ORS 433.267(1). - (8) The infection control committee at each health care facility shall adopt policies to restrict employees with restrictable diseases from work in accordance with recognized principles of infection control. - (9) Nothing in these rules prohibits: - (a) A school or children's facility from adopting more stringent exclusion standards under ORS 433.284. - (b) A health care facility or food service facility from adopting additional or more stringent rules for exclusion of employees.

-Statutory/Other Authority: ORS 624.005, ORS 413.042, 431.110, 433.004, 433.255, 433.260, 433.284, 433.329, 433.332 & 616.750
+Statutory/Other Authority: ORS 624.005, ORS 413.042, 431.110, 433.004, 433.255, 433.260, 433.284, 433.329, 433.332, 616.750 & 624.495